AnthonyKazyaka/AnthonyKazyaka/README.md

 ## Hello, friend.

 Welcome to my space!
 My name is Anthony (he/him/his).
 I've been programming for 15 years, currently working as a software engineer with 7 years of professional experience.
-I have a passion for technology, tools, and games, and figuring out new ways to combine them.
+I have a passion for technology, games, and figuring out interesting new ways to combine them.

 ### Languages, Frameworks, & Experience
 * C# - 12 years